 Anzac Day marks the anniversary of Australia’s first major military action and is also a national day of remembrance that commemorates all Australians and New Zealanders who served and died in all wars, conflicts, and peacekeeping operations.
+Though we may only be able to celebrate the Dawn Service with a candle in our front yards, we can still remember.
 From women war artists to home-front heroes, memoir to picture books, we’ve put together a list of 10 books that recognise the contribution and suffering of all those who served or who lived through those turbulent times.
+You'll find their stories inspiring and heartening.

 Memoir, history, non-fiction